steven7woo/fair_regression/README.md

 # fair_regression
 Implementation for a reduction-based algorithm for fair regression.

-Use run_exp.py to reproduce results in the paper.
+Main usage: run script run_exp.py to reproduce results in the paper.

 To run the code the following packages need to be installed:
 - Gurobi solver.
 Avaiable at: http://www.gurobi.com/index